-We think woman who desire a change in their implant size or who have developed an implant related complication (i.e. rupture/deflation, capsular contracture, implant malposition) or who have a desire to switch from saline to silicone implants are ideal candidates for revision surgery.
+A Breast Revision procedure should be considered for those woman who desire a change in their implant size or who have developed an implant related complication (i.e. rupture/deflation, capsular contracture, implant malposition) or who have a desire to switch from saline to silicone implants are ideal candidates for revision surgery.

 How is the procedure performed?

 We perform our revision and replacement procedures in our fully accredited operating facility in Birmingham, Alabama.
 Most patients are more comfortable under general anesthesia but we also offer local anesthesia with sedation as well.
 Certified Registered Nurse Anesthetists (CRNA’s) keep you completely safe and comfortable throughout.
 Dr. Grotting and Dr. Cohn both have extensive experience with revision operations.